Self-care is the foundation for peak performance.

 Self-care is the foundation for work-performance.

-Health is not the goal, it is the foundation for doing our best work and peak-performance, because a healthy business comes from the inside out.
+Health is the foundation for doing our best work and peak-performance, because a healthy business comes from the inside out.
 A healthy business is about healthy people, happy people.

 People who work healthy and go home happy with energy to spare.
 That is healthy work/life integration.
-Are you ready to change your work-habits around?
+Does your work-style support you to work at your best and live a good life?

 Join the 27 Days to New Habits program – it is free.